 And then a closing talk by Swiss educators Max Woodlti and Priska Fuchs show shared some extremely innovative teaching approaches at both the University and secondary school levels.

 That was just the first two days of this week… Outside of this we had good beer from George Brewery in Hamilton and an amazing spread of food at Little India.
 There was great conversation over dinner with Bob from Manakau Institute of Technology.
 And lots of spicy food.

 And by the end of the second day… no rest, right after the conference, Richard and I were off to the Hamilton airport (where you actually JUST WALK ONTO THE PLANE!, no security checking, no scanning, or disrobing) and flying south to Wellington.

 To be continued…

-The post "I Think They Got More Than Enough of Me at Shar-e-fest" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2014/10/me-at-shar-e-fest/) on October 4, 2014.
+The post "I Think They Got More Than Enough of Me at Shar-e-fest" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2014/10/me-at-shar-e-fest/) on October 4, 2014.